 - 1. Illustrate the structure of ATP and identify the major class of macromolecules to which ATP belongs. - 2.
 List the stages in the catabolism of food molecules and describe what occurs during each stage. - 3.
-Outline the biochemistry process, basic concept of human nutrition and the relationship of the consumption of foods to nutritional status and health - 4.
-Evaluate the biological functions of foods for health in addition to nutritional values - 5.
-Recall the dietary management system for nutrition and disorder with organs and inborn errors - 6.
+Outline the biochemistry process, basic concept of human nutrition and the relationship of the consumption of foods to nutritional status and health. - 4.
+Evaluate the biological functions of foods for health in addition to nutritional values. - 5.
+Recall the dietary management system for nutrition and disorder with organs and inborn errors. - 6.
 Design and develop new range of food products and nutritional supplements for different age group people, pregnancy and other.

-UNIT I -METABOLISM OF CARBOHYDRATES
+UNIT I - METABOLISM OF CARBOHYDRATES AND PROTEINS

-Carbohydrate - Digestion and absorption, Glycolysis (EMP) pathway, CORI's cycle, Energy yield from glycolysis, TCA cycle - Energetics, HMP or PP pathway, Gluconeogenesis, Glycogenolysis, Glycogenesis
+Carbohydrate - Digestion and absorption, physicochemical and metabolic functions, Glycolysis (EMP) pathway, CORI's cycle, Energy yield from glycolysis, TCA cycle, pentose phosphate pathway - Energetics, HMP or PP pathway, Gluconeogenesis, Glycogenolysis, Glycogenesis, oxidative phosphorylation.
+Proteins - Digestion and absorption, General metabolism of amino acids - trans deamination, transamination and oxidative deamination, Urea cycle, Metabolism of serine, cysteine, valine, leucine, isoleucine, tryptophan.

-UNIT II-METABOLISM OF FATTY ACIDS AND PROTEINS
+UNIT II-METABOLISM OF FATTY ACIDS, VITAMINS, MINERALS AND NUCLEIC ACIDS

-$Fatty\ acids-Digestion\ and\ absorption,\ Synthesis\ of\ TAG's,\ Metabolism\ of\ adipose\ tissue-fatty\ liver\ and\ lipotropic\ factors,\ Cholesterol-biosynthesis\ and\ metabolism$
+Fatty acids - Digestion and absorption, Synthesis of TAG's, Metabolism of adipose tissue - fatty liver and lipotropic factors, Cholesterol - biosynthesis and metabolism. - Metabolism of fat soluble and water-soluble vitamins.
+Metabolism of micro and macro minerals.
+Nucleic acids; physicochemical and metabolic functions, metabolism - metabolism of purine and pyrimidine nucleotides.